rumi-chan/Sakura/README.md

 ## Features
 - Change the skin/model of your little legend.
 - Change anytime and unlimited times in single game.
-- Supports all Riot server languages
+- Supports all server languages
 - <a href="https://github.com/ocornut/imgui">ImGui</a> for in-game drawing.
 - <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading